 These experiences often left me feeling deeply conflicted: At times I felt empathy for people I had been taught to fear, and even loathe.
 But that was returned in kind, especially when we needed some of these same people years later to help us rescue an American life.

-We must strive to love our country more than we hate our neighbor.
 As I’ve watched the polarization in the United States tear at the very fabric of our society, I have questioned how we can apply these same lessons to our engagements with Americans on the opposite side of hot-button issues.
 If our society has any hope of overcoming these dangerously polarized mindsets, we are going to have to find a way to empathize with our neighbors, even if we disagree.
 That will require effort from across the spectrum, from the tech giants who have an incredible ability to either help connect or further divide us to advertisers and media companies who can choose to tune down the clickbait and anger.

 It’s time for all of us—private citizens, politicians, corporations, tech companies, entertainers, journalists—to own our part in sewing up the divisiveness that currently defines our national identity.
 None of the biggest global threats—including climate change, the migrant crisis, the spread of violent extremism—nor our own domestic issues can possibly be solved in an environment where every decision is dominated by an us-versus-them mentality.
 We’re clouding our ability to see even our most basic shared interests.
 It is more important than ever that we learn more about what bonds us than divides us, and that we strive to love our country more than we hate our neighbor.